SDH Chrar-i-Sharif maternity shut after woman operated on without Covid-19 report, which now comes positive

 He said that the woman was operated upon on the basis of her negative Covid-19 test report done in June after her brother, a pharmacist, had tested positive for the disease.

-Hospital sources told Kashmir Reader that the gynaecologist helming the Maternity section at the SDH went ahead with the caesarean without waiting for the repeat test report.
+Hospital sources told Kashmir Reader that the gynecologist helming the Maternity section at the SDH went ahead with the caesarean without waiting for the repeat test report.

 “Whether the report was awaited or she was not tested at all, she should not have been operated upon in either case,” sources at the SDH said.